DL-COVID-Nischidha/dl_covid/README.md

 ## Challenges Faced:
 - Limited availability of clean, reliable data.
 - Circumscribed by the processing ability of commodity hardware that had been used for classification and analysis.
-- Lack of knowledge on medical imaging and virus detection with radiology.
+- Limited knowledge on medical imaging and virus detection with radiology.